-Drew Fudenberg, Harvard University, has been elected First Vice-President.
+Drew Fudenberg, Massachusetts Institute of Technology, has been elected President.

 Bernard Salanié, Columbia University, has been elected Executive Vice-President.

 The following have been elected to the Council.

 The Society proudly congratulates Oliver Hart (Econometric Society Fellow and Council member 1983-89; 1994-98), and its 73rd President, Bengt Holmström, for receiving the 2016 Nobel Prize in Economic Sciences for their work on contracts.
 Bengt Holmström was the Fisher-Schultz Lecturer in 1997 and Oliver Hart in 1988.

 The Econometric Society adopted a "Best Paper Prize" this year for its two journals Quantitative Economics and Theoretical Economics.
 These awards highlight the best paper published in each of the journals in the areas of theoretical and empirical quantitative economics and economic theory.
 Winners are selected by the journals' editors and co-editors.